mjsalerno/UnoBot/README.md

 			score board to be saves to so when the unoBot exits it will still keep everyones score.
 If no value given it default to "ScoreBoard.dat"

-		Verbose - set this equal to true if you want the bot to print out all actions verbosely, this is mainly used for debugging.
-			If no value is given it will default to false.

         SSL - set this to true if you would like the bot to connect to the server using an SSL connection.
 The default is false.